 - Pre-employment workshops

-Note: Applicants who already possess WSI and the NL/AEC certification are ineligible for this program but may be suitable candidates for other aquatic related positions.
+Note: Applicants who already possess Water Safety Instructor and the National Lifeguard/Aquatic Emergency Care certifications are ineligible for this program but may be suitable candidates for other aquatic related positions.